aimeos/aimeos-docs/src/config/mshop/common-manager.md

-Searching for items also fetches the associated items referenced in the list tables if the domain names are passed to the second parameter of e.g. the searchItems() method.
+Searching for items also fetches the associated items referenced in the list tables if the domain names are passed to the second parameter of e.g. the search() method.
 To avoid infinite recursion because two items reference each other, the maximum level must be limited.

 The default setting (two levels) means that retrieving a product item with